 I specialize in vocal harmony.
-I use vocals heavily in songwriting, production, and film scoring.
+I use vocals heavily in songwriting, production, and film scoring. #BlackLivesMatter Love to work with artists in the LGBTQI+ community.
 I've worked with Flo Rida, NBC/Universal, Sara Bareilles, Ben Folds, freelance artists.
-I do music outreach globally.
-I actually answer my emails.
-I believe in this fully: Work hard, be kind.
+I will: answer emails, work hard, be kind.

 Hmm, about me...
 These are always pretentious and I hate writing bios.